 Financial Information

 This webpage provides financial updates on the CIWA program.
-Unless otherwise noted, the financial information including exchange rates reflects the status as of June 30, 2023.
+Unless otherwise noted, the financial information, including exchange rates, reflects the status as of June 30, 2025.

-The CIWA program is supported by a Multi-Donor Trust Fund (MDTF) and administered by the World Bank on behalf of contributing development partners.
-CIWA’s ongoing donors are Denmark, the European Commission, the Netherlands, Norway, Sweden, and the United Kingdom.
-This MDTF is known as a “Programmatic Multi-Donor Trust Fund, ” in which donors commit funds to support a thematic framework rather than a specific project.
-Within this framework, CIWA supports projects executed by recipient organizations and those directly executed by the World Bank.
+CIWA is supported by a Multi-Donor Trust Fund (MDTF) and administered by the World Bank on behalf of contributing development partners.
+CIWA’s ongoing donors are Austria, Denmark, the European Commission, the Netherlands, Norway, Sweden, and the United Kingdom.
+This MDTF is known as a “Programmatic Multi-Donor Trust Fund,” where donors commit funds to support a thematic framework rather than a specific project.
+Within this framework, CIWA supports projects executed by recipient organizations and operations executed by the World Bank.

 Funding Process and Disbursement

-Consistent with standard World Bank Trust Fund practices, donors pledge funding for CIWA (total pledge was US$140.6 million) and funds are deposited on an agreed schedule (deposits totaled US$131.1 million).
-Under CIWA’s strategic planning efforts, funding has been allocated to specific programs and projects (current allocations are at US$139.5 million) around the broad themes and areas endorsed by the CIWA Advisory Committee (AC).
+Consistent with standard World Bank Trust Fund practices, donors pledge funding for CIWA (total pledge was US$179.5 million), and funds are deposited on an agreed schedule (deposits total US$172.2 million).
+Under CIWA’s strategic planning efforts, funding has been allocated to specific projects and technical assistance (current allocations are at US$181.4 million) around the broad themes and areas endorsed by the CIWA Advisory Committee.

 Most of CIWA funds (98 percent) are allocated to existing projects and technical assistance.
 Any significant future activities will depend strictly upon the availability of new donor contributions.